Economic impact of the COVID-19 pandemic: Post-Pandemic Impact

+By mid-2022, the European Commission had approved most member states' plans, disbursing billions in grants and loans.
+The NGEU played a significant role in stabilizing the European economy during the pandemic by supporting investments in clean energy, digital infrastructure, and workforce upskilling.
+Italy, for example, focused on energy efficiency and broadband expansion, while Spain prioritized renewable energy and social inclusion projects.

+The NGEU is credited with bolstering economic growth in the EU post-pandemic.
+Analysts estimate that the initiative added between 1-2 percentage points to GDP growth in member states during its peak implementation phase (2021–2023).
+Additionally, the program contributed to long-term stability by addressing structural issues such as regional inequalities and fostering cross-border cooperation on sustainability goals.

+As of 2024, the NGEU remains active, with funding allocated through the EU's Multiannual Financial Framework (MFF) for 2021–2027.
+The Recovery and Resilience Facility continues to oversee the implementation of member states' projects, though its disbursements are now primarily focused on monitoring progress and ensuring compliance with pre-approved plans.
+The program has become a model for potential future EU-wide fiscal policies.
+It is noted that Next Generation EU will focus spending on development of sustainable energies and technologies continuing through the end of the program in 2027.

+Environment

 A study published in August 2020 concluded that the direct effect of the response to the pandemic on global warming will likely be negligible and that a well-designed economic recovery could avoid future warming of 0.3 °C by 2050.
 The study indicates that systemic change for decarbonization of humanity's economic structures is required for a substantial impact on global warming, which also has economic aspects.
 Beyond targeted financing of green projects or sectors, contemporary decision-making mechanisms also allow for excluding projects with substantial environmental, social, or climate risks from financial relief.
 Over 260 civil society organizations called on Chinese actors to ensure that COVID-19 related Belt and Road Initiative funding excludes such projects.
 In November 2020 the IMF said that governments and central banks had promised $19.5 trillion of support since the coronavirus began.

 The United Nations Environment Programme analyzed $14.6 trillion of global spending in 2020, and found that only 2.5% was directed towards tackling climate change, advising governments to "make use of recovery spending to steer away from the worst impacts of climate change and inequality".
 A 2022 analysis of G20 country spending found that about 6% of their pandemic recovery spending has been allocated to areas that will also cut greenhouse-gas emissions, including electrifying vehicles, making buildings more energy efficient and installing renewables.

-Population growth

-COVID-19 increased mortality around the world, with the UN estimating that there were 15 million deaths due to COVID-19 in 2020 and 2021.
-This estimate was broadly in line with other estimates of 14.9 million from World Health Organization and 17.6 million from The Economist.

-While COVID-19 increased mortality in general, different countries experienced dramatically different impacts on birth rate.
-Birth rates in the US declined, whereas Germany's reached an all-time monthly high.
-Some in China had initially thought that their COVID-19 lockdowns would boost birth rate, but that prediction was proven wrong.

-US population growth fell to a record low of 0.1%.
-In Australia, overall population growth slowed dramatically due to decreased migration, however, births did not appear to be impacted dramatically.
+The IMF estimates that, in September, G20 governments committed some $15 trillion in fiscal resources: $7 trillion in direct budget support and an additional $8 trillion in public sector borrowing and capital injections into corporations.

+This $15 trillion represented almost 14 percent of global GDP.